pgbackrest/pgbackrest/README.md

 ## Install

-pgBackRest is written entirely in Perl and uses some non-standard modules that must be installed from CPAN.
+pgBackRest is written entirely in Perl.
+Some additional modules will need to be installed depending on the OS.

 ### Ubuntu 12.04/14.04 Setup